 The Florida Disaster Fund is the State of Florida’s official private fund established to assist Florida’s communities as they respond to and recover during times of emergency or disaster.
 In partnership with the public sector, private sector and other non-governmental organizations, the Florida Disaster Fund supports response and recovery activities.

-100% of funds raised will go toward disaster-related response and recovery; there are no overhead costs.
-Donations to the Florida Disaster Fund are made to the Volunteer Florida Foundation, 501(c)(3) charitable organization and are tax deductible.
+Funds raised will go toward disaster-related response and recovery.
+Donations to the Florida Disaster Fund are made to the Volunteer Florida Foundation, a 501(c)(3) charitable organization, and are tax deductible.
+Up to 3%, however, no more than $30,000 will be taken from each donation to cover administrative costs, including but not limited to staff salary, indirect costs and credit card and bank transaction fees.

 Volunteer Florida Foundation

-If you have additional questions about the Florida Disaster Fund, please contact firstname.lastname@example.org or call (850)-414-7400.
+If you have additional questions about the Florida Disaster Fund, please call (850) 414-7400 or email firstname.lastname@example.org.

 Volunteer Florida is proud to administer Florida’s Community Emergency Response Team (CERT) Program in partnership with FEMA and the Florida Division of Emergency Management (FDEM).
 CERT is a training program that prepares Floridians to help their families and neighbors in the event of a disaster in their community.
 Through CERT, citizens can learn about disaster preparedness and receive training in basic disaster response skills such as fire safety, light search and rescue, and disaster medical operations.
 With this training, Florida volunteers can provide critical support in their local communities by giving immediate assistance to victims before emergency first responders arrive on scene.
 CERT volunteers also support the community year-round by participating in community preparedness outreach activities and distributing materials on disaster preparedness and education.